robert-westenberger/knowledgebase/mathematics/discrete-mathematics/propositional-logic.md

 So to recap:
 $Q_1$ is a conjunction of disjunctions which require for every row there is at least one queen.

+The rest of the constraints are forbidding pairs of queens from being placed at certain locations.
+$Q_2$ is forbidding placing two queens in the same row.
+That is, we for forbid $p(i, j) \wedge p(i, k)$